jbenner-radham/C--/README.md

 C--
 ===

-A C pre-compiler (was almost called --C for prefix C nerdom)
+A C pre-compiler (was almost called --C for prefix C nerd-dom) experiment.